American Idiot (musical): Plot

 Set in the early 2000s, the musical opens with a group of suburban youths living unhappily in "Jingletown, USA".
 Fed up with the state of the union, the company explodes in frustration during "American Idiot".
 One of the youths, Johnny, begins to tell his story in "Jesus of Suburbia", revealing he comes from a broken home and feels dissatisfied with the world.
 He soon goes to commiserate with his friend Will, and a third friend, Tunny, joins the two at Will's house.
 As they party and get drunk they run out of beer, prompting them to pick up more at the local 7-Eleven.
 Tunny exposes the do-nothing go-nowhere quicksand of their lives in the "City of the Damned".
-Realizing they aren't going anywhere, Johnny challenges his friends to start caring about their lives and everything around them ("I Don't Care").
+Realizing they are not going anywhere, Johnny challenges his friends to start caring about their lives and everything around them ("I Don't Care").
 Will's girlfriend, Heather, finds out that she is pregnant with Will's child, and expresses her conflicting feelings in "Dearly Beloved".
 Johnny borrows money and buys bus tickets to the city for the three young men, eager to escape suburbia.
 Before the boys are able to leave, Heather tells Will of her pregnancy.
 With no other choice, he tells his friends he must stay at home in "Tales of Another Broken Home".
 Johnny and Tunny depart for the city with a group of other jaded youths ("Holiday").

-Johnny's dreams and expectations of the city have fallen short so far, and he walks around the city to establish more of a bond with it. while wandering the streets alone, he pines for a woman he sees in an apartment window ("Boulevard of Broken Dreams").
+Johnny's dreams and expectations of the city have fallen short so far, and he walks around the city to establish more of a bond with it.
+While wandering the streets alone, he pines for a woman he sees in an apartment window ("Boulevard of Broken Dreams").
 While Tunny finds it hard to adjust to urban life, he spends his time watching television and is seduced by advertisements featuring America's favorite son, an attractive and masculine all-American sex symbol.
 He becomes convinced that the favorite son is everything he wants to be as well.
 The favorite son is revealed to be an American soldier ("Favorite Son").
 Believing that joining the military will give Tunny the purpose he believed Johnny and the city would give him, Tunny enlists ("Are We the Waiting").